-Knowing your calorie needs and how many calories are in your food can help you to make better choices.
+Knowing your calorie needs and how many calories are in your food can help you make informed choices.
 Healthy adults should aim for 2000 to 2400 calories per day.
 Individual needs vary depending on age, activity level and gender.

-Eating too much sodium can be harmful to our health and cause high blood pressure, stroke, heart disease and kidney disease.
+Diets high in sodium can lead to high blood pressure, which can result in stroke, heart disease and kidney disease.
 Eating less sodium can help you and your family stay healthy and feel your best.

-I own a Restaurant, how can I participate?
+I own a food service establishment outside of BC, can I participate?

-Currently, restaurants that have at least one location in BC can participate in BC or nationally.
-We are working hard to expand the program for restaurants located outside of BC.
+Restaurants must have at least one location in BC to participate in Informed Dining and have the choice to implement in BC locations only or nationally.
 If you have a BC restaurant click here.

-Downloadable resources are available to help food service staff understand the program and to assist guests in knowing where to get more information.
+- Resources are available to download to help food service staff understand the program and to assist guests in knowing where to get more information.